ClementTsang/bottom/README.md

 ```
 -h, --help                          Prints help information, including flags and options
--a, --avg_cpu                       Shows the average CPU usage in addition to per-core
+-a, --hide_avg_cpu                  Hides the average CPU usage
 -m, --dot-marker                    Uses a dot marker instead of the default braille marker
 -c, --celsius                       Displays the temperature type in Celsius [default]
 -f, --fahrenheit                    Displays the temperature type in Fahrenheit